mmcmd/HydrationReminder/README.md

 Duration | Integer | Amount in hours you want to be reminded for.
 Default is 16 hours (average amount of time a human is awake for before going to sleep)

+`Stop-HydrationReminder` can be run if you'd like to stop any active hydration reminder jobs

 ## 🚀 Deployment <a name = "deployment"></a>

 It is encouraged to create a task with Task Scheduler to run the command `Start-HydrationReminder` on logon.
-This can be done with the `New-HydrationReminderTask` command.
+This can be done with the `Register-HydrationReminderTask` command.

+`Start-HydrationReminder` can be used to start the script `Stop-HydrationReminder` can be used to stop it `Unregister-HydrationReminderTask` removes the task created by `Register-HydrationReminderTask`

 ## ⛏️ Built Using <a name = "built_using"></a>